 a) Less Than Significant Impact.
 The Project area is not designated as open space (City of Dublin, 2024).
-The Project area is also used for recreational purposes through the Alamo Creek Trail, located adjacent to and alongside the Project area.
+Parts of the Project area are designated as Open Space.
+The Project area is also-used for recreational purposes through the Alamo Creek Trail, located adjacent to and alongside the Project area.
 Truck traffic and construction activities during construction would temporarily interfere with this trail for the duration of the project.